Mungia: History

 This happened on 6 October 1900 when a ceremony was held; thereafter, the borough and the anteiglesia merged and became one for the future.
 The fountain which today lies in Beko Kale, in front of Arnaga, is the symbol of this unity under the motto "Biak bat eta biena" (Both only one and for both).

 Up to 1936 life for the inhabitants passed by without major events, based on fundamental rural and agricultural activities, but with an increasing development of crafts and trade.
 During the Spanish Civil War Mungia was one of the towns most heavily punished in bombardments by fascist troops.
-Moreover, while withdrawing from Mungia anarchist groups out of control burned some of the buildings in the town.
+Moreover, while withdrawing from Mungia, out of control anarchist groups burned some of the buildings in the town.